masa-umich/limewire/README.md

 2. Install [Poetry](https://python-poetry.org/docs/), a dependency manager
    and virtual environment manager for Python projects.

-   > [!NOTE]
-   > I highly recommend using the `pipx` installation method. `pipx` is a
-   > Python tool that is used to install packages that expose a command-line
-   > tool (such as Poetry) inside an isolated virtual environment.
-If this
-   > doesn't work for you, feel free to contact me (Rohan Satapathy) on
-   > Slack or use whichever installation method works for you.

 3. Clone the repository and `cd` into the project directory.

    ```shell